whunt1965/WEBRTC-CYBERSEC/MaliciousWebRTCApplication/README.md

 These files provide an example of how a malicious WebRTC application could be used to spy on users.
 In particular, the second example (WebRTC_App) shows how easy it is to confuse a user into thinking a session has been terminated, while the stream actually remains open.
 While this application shows how the attack might take place in a P2P video chat scenario, it would be possible to replicate the results in a number of other scenarios (eg, opening a video session with a customer service rep on a company webpage).

-### Turn_server_config
-This folder includes initial configuration files and set up instructions for a TURN server (which is a critical piece of WebRTC session enablement).